slukits/tddflow/04_special.md

 # Special Methods of Test Suites

-The following test-methods should be treated special by pyunit:
+The following test-methods should be treated special by tddflow:

 - *init* is executed before any other suite method is executed.
 - *setup* is executed before each test